Business

 Strategic Location

 Saudi Arabia’s strategic location at the crossroads of three continents makes it a major transit centre for trade and business.
-Saudi’s growing influence in the global economy contributes to the diversification of its economy and its increased integration with the world’s economies, making it a crucial voice in the G20 discussions, which enables it to play a role in shaping the global economic agenda.
+Saudi Arabia’s growing influence in the global economy contributes to the diversification of its economy and its increased integration with the world’s economies, making it a crucial voice in the G20 discussions.
+This enables it to play a role in shaping the global economic agenda.

 Moreover, Saudi Arabia has contributed greatly to finding broad solutions to some of the world’s most pressing challenges, and during the past period, it worked on finding diverse solutions to many global issues and challenges.